 There might be additional costs you may encounter whilst studying.
 The following highlights the mandatory and optional costs for this course:

 Due to copyright restrictions, compulsory modules require students to purchase the core texts.
 Some Core Texts can be bought second hand which can often reduce this cost.
-Cost for compulsory modules £30.
-Costs for optional modules £50 - £100.
+Indicative cost for compulsory modules is £30.
+Indicative cost for optional modules is £50-£100.